ravdy/RTP-03/class_notes/class-5.md

 Check-point:
 1. Provide jfrog repo URL in the place of `valaxy02.jfrog.io/valaxy-docker` in `def imageName = 'valaxy02.jfrog.io/valaxy-docker/ttrend'`
 2. Match version number in `def version   = '2.0.2'` with pom.xml version number
+3. Ensure you have updated credentials in the field of `jfrogforjenkins` in `docker.withRegistry(registry, 'jfrogforjenkins'){`

 Note: make sure docker service is running on the slave system, and docker should have permissions to /var/run/docker.sock